Center for Democracy and Technology: Free expression

-Content Moderation

-The CDT’s free expression team research how applications apply moderation to certain content and the mechanics behind content moderation.
-The team also meets with different companies, academic institutions, and government officials to enact change and make sure of consumer transparency on possible platform moderation practices that could affect the user’s rights.
+The team meets with different companies, academic institutions, and government officials to enact change and make sure of consumer transparency on possible platform moderation practices that could affect the user’s rights.
 On November 16, 2021, the CDT filed a brief to urge to 11th circuit to affirm preliminary injunction enjoining enforcement of Florida’s social media law.

 Security and surveillance

 The Security and Surveillance Project of the CDT was created for the purpose of limiting the extent of which governments should be allowed to access and store personal information about their citizens, in addition to limiting the surveillance of foreign citizens.
-This project calls for the restriction of such practices to be implemented through legislation in the interest of preserving individual privacy rights in addition to rights for freedom of expression.
-The formation of this project was inspired by the rapid evolution of mass data storage technologies, and the increasing accumulation of the big data industry following the integration of the internet and other digital services which have the potential to carry a large amount of identifying and personal information about individual users.
-While bearing the importance of national security, the project also considers issues of ECPA reform, cybersecurity, U.S. government surveillance, drones, and encryption and government hacking.
+This project calls for the restriction of such practices to be implemented through legislation.
+The formation of this project was inspired by the rapid evolution of mass data storage technologies, and the increasing accumulation of the big data industry following the integration of the internet.
+The project also considers issues of ECPA reform, cybersecurity, U.S. government surveillance, drones, and encryption and government hacking.

 Internet architecture

 The Internet Architecture team of the CDT focuses on online anonymity and encryption, the standards that govern the technical decisions of internet operation, net neutrality, government surveillance, internet governance policies at across the globe, cybersecurity research, and election security and privacy.
-The Internet Architecture project as a whole focuses on the value provided by individual security, privacy, and free expression along with each of these individual aspects relationships to human rights.
-Similar to other projects maintained by the CDT, the Internet Architecture team emphasizes the importance of setting modern precedents in regard to the drafting and implementation of well-informed legislation that will affect digital spaces.
+The Internet Architecture project focuses on the value provided by individual security, privacy and free expression.

 European Union

-The CDT has considered the importance of the global influence and impacts of international technology policy and has actively made efforts to communicate and coordinate with the European Union.
-Utilizing their established presence in Brussels, CDT has made efforts to promote their agenda overseas by advocating for the establishment of an open and inclusive Internet in collaboration with the EU's Member States, civil society, public institutions, and technology sector.
+With their presence in Brussels, CDT has made efforts to promote their agenda overseas by advocating for the establishment of an open and inclusive Internet in collaboration with the EU's Member States, civil society, public institutions, and technology sector.
 CDT's EU Office focuses on the policy areas of digital copyright, intermediary liability and free expression, surveillance and government access to personal data, net neutrality, internet governance, and data protection and privacy.
 The GDPR (General Data Protection Regulation), EU net neutrality policy, European Commission's cybersecurity strategy, and the EU intellectual property enforcement directive are among the issues that CDT's Brussels Office has actively engaged with.

+AI and disability rights

+The CDTs Privacy and Data team is working to ensure that innovation in the field of AI and machine learning remains.